Why Serial Numbers?

 - Up to 18 chars?

-- What do existing serial numbers look like, what are your current naming rules?
+- What do existing serial numbers look like, what are your current ID standards, naming rules?

 - Does everyone in your organization know how to read serial numbers?

 Current and future naming standards are important in maintaining your SAP serial number history.
-This allows it to be a speaking serial number, meaning you can track changes all the way back to the beginning of the part's existence.
+This allows a serial number to be a 'speaking' serial number, meaning, you can track changes all the way back to the beginning of the part's existence.
 What are the recommendations in SAP with regards to Serial Number design and are you following them?
 Are there industry naming conventions you must follow.
-Are they Milspec (Military Specification) compliant?
+Are they Milspec (Military Specification) or Automotive Industry compliant?

 Often times, for example, in Aerospace and Defense, part and serial numbers are controlled via engineering orders (USAF calls it TCTO or Time Compliance Technical Orders) which requires that we do something to the item in question.
 Which in turn, makes it a new part or serial number.